RigauxBaptiste/Proof_of_the_Pudding_Heating/README.md

 ## Code:
 - 'Stata_code.do': a Stata '.do' file preparing the data and plotting the figures and tables of the paper.
 - 'Building_dataset_monetary_valuation_flex_event.py': a Python '.py' file taking four datasets ('df_hourly_energy_reduction_bin_*.csv') outputted by 'Stata_code.do' as an input.
 It returns 'money_shifted_heterogeneous.csv' as an output.
 In turns, 'money_shifted_heterogeneous.csv' is used in 'Stata_code.do' for plotting the tables relative to the monetary valuation of flexibility events.
 For convenience, 'money_shifted_heterogeneous.csv' is already included in the repository.
+That way, the whole analysis can be conducted just using the 'Stata_code.do' file.

 ## Output:
 - Three .tex files corresponding to the three panels of Table 1 (further formatted in the paper).